PeterGora/WeatherApp/README.md

 # WeatherApp

-Weather app  website created as part of my formation. this will tell you the current conditions in a given city.
+Weather app  website created as part of my formation.
+This will tell you the current conditions in a given city.
-It is using:
+It was made using:
 html5, sass,  API, json jquery and javascript.